Connecticut Juvenile Crime Lawyer

 Finally, to address the more severe juvenile court cases, the Connecticut legislature has listed about 50 criminal charges that are considered “Serious Juvenile Offenses” or “SJOs” which are eligible for transfer to the adult court system.
 If your child is charged with an SJO, then we recommend that you call one of our juvenile crime lawyers in Connecticut right away to discuss how we can work with you to try and keep your case in the juvenile court system and fight these charges.

 What Is Juvenile Probation?

-Whether a Bridgeport or Stamford juvenile case goes “judicial” or “non-judicial”, it usually gets transferred at some point during the case to a juvenile probation officer who is assigned to the case.
-Our firm often works closely with these officers to ensure that our juvenile clients are compliant with their probation conditions, and we often are successful in advocating for the early termination of probation.
+Whether a juvenile case goes “judicial” or “non-judicial”, it usually gets transferred at some point during the case to a probation officer who is assigned to the case.
+Our Connecticut attorneys often work closely with these officers to ensure that our juvenile clients are compliant with their probation conditions, and we often are successful in advocating for the early termination of probation.
 This happens frequently, especially in cases where are juvenile clients are thriving in their family and academic settings.

 Contact a Connecticut Juvenile Crime Attorney Today

-As explained above, the Connecticut juvenile court process is very different from the adult court system.
+The juvenile court process is very different from the adult court system.
 It’s complicated and can be overwhelming and confusing.
-So if you or your child has been charged with a juvenile crime or offense in Stamford, Norwalk, Greenwich, New Canaan, Darien, Wilton, Weston or other Connecticut towns and cities, or are summoned to appear in juvenile court in Stamford or Bridgeport, call an experienced juvenile court attorney at Mark Sherman Law to learn how we can help you.
+So if you or your child has been charged with a crime or is summoned to appear in court, call an experienced Connecticut juvenile crime lawyer at Mark Sherman Law to learn how we can help you.